lastzero/liquidbytes-blog/content/contact/index.md

 ---

-The best way is to write an email to michael (at) liquidbytes (dot) net.
+The best way is to write an email to [michael@liquidbytes.net](mailto:michael@liquidbytes.net).
-I'd love to hear from you :-)
+Whatever it is, I'd love to hear from you!

 You can also find me on [GitHub][1], [Twitter][2] and [LinkedIn][3].